Ungeil/HigherOrLower/about.md

-# Template Mod
+# Higher or lower

 Simple "Higher or lower" game, guess which level has more downloads.
-Menu can be found in the bottom left of the creator menu.
-Have fun!
+Menu can be found in the creator menu.
+Enjoy!

-This is pretty sloppy so if the game crashes idk just uninstall or smth idc, level thumbnails should be supported once their media server works again.
+This is pretty sloppy so if the game crashes idk just uninstall or smth idc, level thumbnails and compact lists are supported.
 Dont expect good code when looking at the Github.

-## Planned (only if i am bored some day):

-Setting for the filters (what levels are used)
-Setting for likes/downloads
-Saving Highscores
+There should be a maximum score but neither do I remember what it was nor is this possible without cheating.

-# ._.
+._.